Extreme bearing applications

 No downtime despite cracked shells and seawater

-In the Dutch seaside town of Yerseke, mussels are a big industry.
-The photo shows the start of a conveyor belt carrying mussels at the Prins & Dingemanse factory in Yerseke, the Netherlands.
+In the Dutch seaside town Yerseke, mussels are a big industry.
+The photo shows the start of a conveyor belt which is carrying mussels at the Prins & Dingemanse factory in Yerseke, The Netherlands.
 An Extreme Bearing has been fitted on the belt and is clearly visible with its blue end cover.
-As can be seen, the Extreme Bearing is surrounded by fragments of broken shells while salt water is running down from the conveyor.
+The Extreme Bearing is surrounded by fragments of broken shells while salt water is running down from the conveyor.

-Despite these tough conditions, when the end cover was removed after one year of operation and the bearing was inspected, there were no signs of contamination or wear.
-The end cover was put back on and the mussel line could continue working without interruption.
+When the end cover was removed after one year of operation, and the bearing was inspected, there were no signs of contamination or wear.
+Despite the extreme conditions.
+The end cover was put back on.
+Thereupon the mussel line could continue working without interruption.